robertroessler/rms/README.md

 Possible items to work on - for myself or collaborators include

-* additonal (and properly laid out) test cases, both to serve as actual tests and to show examples of usage - PARTICULARLY displaying multi-threaded use
+* [DONE!] additonal (and properly laid out) test cases, both to serve as actual tests and to show examples of usage - PARTICULARLY displaying multi-threaded use

-* investigating a lightweight (lambda-based?) form of "subscription targets"
+* [DONE!] investigating a lightweight (lambda-based?) form of "subscription targets"

 * investigating (probably in a "version 2") a 64-bit version for RMs "pointers"

-* as only Visual Studio 2015 project and solution files are initially present, control files for building in non-Windows environments could be useful
+* as only Visual Studio 2019 project and solution files are initially present, control files for building in non-Windows environments could be useful

 ## ProbablyNot